 ms is also responsible for the design of the $113+ million total reconstruction of seven miles of turnpike mainline between milepost 31.0 and 38.0, which includes widening the existing 10-foot median to a 50-foot median to accommodate two additional lanes.
 Included in the widening effort are improvements to nonstandard horizontal and vertical curves and improvements for the eastern portion of the Warrendale Toll Plaza.

 This project also encompassed the replacement of four overhead bridges and the replacement/widening of all mainline structures, retaining walls, stormwater management, drainage, traffic control for phased construction, right-of-way acquisition and construction services.

-Another project is the I-95/I-276 Interchange project in Bucks County, PA.
-This section is part of a project undertaken by the PTC to make a direct connection between I-95 and I-276.
+The I-95/I-276 Interchange project in Bucks County, PA is part of a project undertaken by the PTC to make a direct connection between I-95 and I-276.
 This section is unique in that it is the only one within the project that is entirely outside the turnpike system, requiring coordination efforts with PennDOT Engineering District 6-0.